ahmadmnsur/ahmadmnsur/README.md

 <div align ="center">
   <h2>Connect With Me</h2>
   <p>Coding, tech talk, or just a friendly conversation – I'm your guy!
-Find me on <a href ="https://www.linkedin.com/in/ahmad-mansour-192766209/" target = "_blank">LinkedIn</a> .
+Find me on <a href ="https://www.linkedin.com/in/ahmad-mansour-192766209/" target="_blank">LinkedIn</a> .
 Let's team up and build a brighter digital future!</p>
 </div>